Foundation Stock Service

 This breed must be thoroughly socialised from an early age for them to welcome newcomers without reluctance.
 They are well-known for their patience and kindness with small kids, and they do exceptionally well with children.

-They can serve as protectors since they are attentive and defensive of their families, and while they are reluctant to attack an intruder, they will bark to alarm their master.
+They can serve as protectors since they are attentive and defensive of their family, and while they are reluctant to attack an intruder, they will bark to alarm their master.

 They do well in the company of other hounds, despite their habit of hunting alone.
 Given their reputation, they should not be left with other pets, since they might start chasing and hunting them instinctively.
 When they’re out hunting, they’re motivated and focused, but once they get home, they’re content to unwind.